DRasanjana/Sinhala-Lyrics-Search-Engine/README.md

 ## Structure of the Data
 Each song contains the following data metadata.
-  1. title
+  1. title - name ofthe song
-  2. artist
+  2. artist - singer of the sonh
-  3. genre
+  3. genre - list contains genres
-  4. writer
+  4. writer - composer of the somg
-  5. music
+  5. music - musician of the song
-  6. visits
+  6. visits - no of visits for the song in original site
-  7. lyrics <br>
+  7. lyrics - lyric (each line seperated by a \n character)<br>
  Data is scraped from the [https://sinhalasongbook.com/](https://sinhalasongbook.com/) site for educational purposes and all the English metadata fields were translated to Sinhala using the Google Translate API and mtranslate python library.

 ## Indexing and Querying Techniques